Asana acquires StackAI — now every human-agent workflow runs in one place.Learn more

 You can also use this section to document internal data protection policies, training logs, and internal audits.
 Include any risk ratings or legal obligations that apply to your business as a public authority or private entity under applicable data protection laws.

 Include task fields to record categories of personal data, the intended use (purpose limitation), and retention periods (storage limitation).
-Defining these will help you avoid non-compliance and reassure data protection authorities that you’re managing personal data adequately.
+Defining these helps you avoid non-compliance and reassure data protection authorities that you're managing personal data adequately.

-Create tasks to manage access requests, erasure (right to be forgotten), rectification, restriction of processing, and data portability.
-Assign owners to each task to ensure no request goes unanswered or is delayed.
+Create tasks to manage each of the following data subject rights, and assign owners to ensure no request goes unanswered or is delayed:

 You can use the Compliance Risk Level column to highlight high-risk rights issues, like automated decision-making or profiling.
 This step is crucial when GDPR applies to your global user base.